ROCm/omniperf/docs/conceptual/vector-l1-cache.rst

    * - L1-L2 Writes

-     - The number of post-coalescing write requests that are sent through the vL1D to the :doc:`L2 cache <l2-cache>`, per :ref:`normalization unit <normalization-units>`.
+     - The number of write requests to a vL1D cache line that were sent through the vL1D to the :doc:`L2 cache <l2-cache>`, per :ref:`normalization unit <normalization-units>`.

      - Requests per normalization unit